olillevik/skatteetaten.github.io/OpenShift/index.md

 What we ended up doing was to let AOC, from the AOC config (described later), create a ConfigMap with a file that contains the configuration for the application in the environment it is being deployed to.
-This configuration file is mounted in the application Docker container by the DeploymentConfig and read by the entrypoint wrapper script (described in "The Application Image Builder: Architect") and exposed as environment variables for the application.
+This configuration file is mounted in the application Docker container by the DeploymentConfig, read by the entrypoint wrapper script (described in "The Application Image Builder: Architect") and exposed as environment variables for the application.

 Using only environment variables for configuration allows us to configure applications using completely different runtime technologies the same way.
-In addition, many of our existing applications running outside OpenShift was already configured using environment variables, and thus would require little modification to their configuration handling to adapt to running on OpenShift.
+In addition, many of our existing applications running outside OpenShift were already configured using environment variables, and thus would require little modification to their configuration handling to adapt to running on OpenShift.
 And, finally, we have no application runtime dependencies to third party services for configuration that may or may not be available at application startup, significantly reducing risk.